treedoc/TreedocViewer/README.md

 * Source View (Based on [CodeMirror](https://codemirror.net/))
   * Syntax source highlighting
   * Synchronized highlighting in the source code when navigating through nodes
 * Support multiple file formats
   * different sources of the document: open local file, open URL or copy/paste
   * Auto-detect format to choose the right parser
-  * Support JSONEX format (extension of JSON)
+  * Support JSONex format (extension of JSON) (Based on [treedoc](https://www.npmjs.com/package/treedoc))
-  * Support text protobuf which is support by JSONEX parser
+  * Support text protobuf which is support by JSONex parser
   * Plugable parser, so that more format can be easily added.
 * Implemented as VueJS component, so it's easy to be reused in different applications